ankaAR/bestiario5e/_creatures/drow-arachnomancer.md

 ***Change Shape (Recharges after a Short or Long Rest).*** The drow can use a bonus action to magically polymorph into a giant spider, remaining in that form for up to 1 hour.
 It can revert to its true form as a bonus action.
 Its statistics, other than its size, are the same in each form.
 It can speak and cast spells while in giant spider form.
 Any equipment it is wearing or carrying in humanoid form melds into the giant spider form.
 It can't activate, use, wield, or otherwise benefit from any of its equipment.
 It reverts to its humanoid form if it dies.

-***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
+***Fey Ancestry.*** The drow has advantage on saving throws against being hechizado, and magic can't put the drow to sleep.

 ***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma.
 It can innately cast the following spells, requiring no material components:
 * At will: dancing lights